 Soil Health Assessment

 In order to start understanding if you have soils that promote beneficial bacteria growth we first need to identify our soil conditions.
-For example, there are some indicators of proper soil health for beneficial bacterial growth.
-These indicators can be assessed by qualitative or quantitative techniques such as:
+There are some indicators of proper soil health for beneficial bacterial growth.
+Indicators can be assessed by qualitative or quantitative techniques:

 Presence of Earthworms (Biological)